Need serology?

 B0031 - Ultrasensitive qualitative detection of Mycobacterium intracellulare by real time polymerase chain reaction.
 Assay does not detect other mycobacteria species.

-P0006 - Ultrasensitive qualitative mycobacteria screen by nested polymerase chain reaction.
-Assay detects but does not differentiate a wide range of mycobacteria, including M. tuberculosis, M. bovis, M. microti, M. intracellulare, M. avium, M. gastri, M. africanum, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae and M. fortuitum.
+P0006 - Ultrasensitive qualitative mycobacteria screen by real time polymerase chain reaction.
+Assay detects but does not differentiate a wide range of mycobacteria, including M. tuberculosis, M. bovis, M. microti, M. intracellulare, M. avium, M. gastri, M. africanum, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae, M. fortuitum, M. marinum, M. genavense, M. szulgai and others.

-P0007 - Ultrasensitive qualitative mycobacteria species identification by nested polymerase chain reaction and Restriction Fragment Length Polymorphism.
-This 2-stage assay detects and differentiates a wide range of mycobacteria, including M. tuberculosis/bovis/microti, M. intracellulare, M. avium, M. gastri, M. africanum, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae and M. fortuitum.
+P0007 - Ultrasensitive qualitative mycobacteria species identification by real time polymerase chain reaction and sequence analysis.
+This 2-stage assay detects and differentiates a wide range of mycobacteria, including M. tuberculosis/bovis/microti ("M.tb complex"), M. avium, M. intracellulare, M. africanum, M. gastri, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae, M. fortuitum, M. marinum, M. genavense, M. szulgai and others.
+NOTE: THE P0007 TEST IS NOT PERFORMED ON SAMPLES TAKEN FROM RUMINANTS OWNED OR LOCATED IN THE STATE OF CALIFORNIA.

 Many species of mycobacteria can cause disease in primates and other species.
 Primates acquire classic tuberculosis (TB) by contact with other infected nonhuman primates or humans through inhalation or the digestive route (Moreland, 1970).
 These infected animals can become reservoirs, causing outbreaks of disease.
 TB infections have also been reported in many other captive and wildlife species.